UU-ComputerScience/js-asteroids/README.md

 JS Asteroids
 ============

-An implementation of wxAsteroids in javascript using UHC (Utrecht Haskell Compiler).
+An implementation of wxAsteroids in Javascript using UHC (Utrecht Haskell Compiler).
+See the [github page](http://uu-computerscience.github.com/js-asteroids/) for a short intro.

 Navigate into the following directories for more elaborate information: